İlkay Durmuş

-İlkay Durmuş (born 1 May 1994) is a Turkish professional footballer who plays as a winger for Ekstraklasa club Lechia Gdańsk.
-Born in Germany, he represented Turkey as a youth international.
+İlkay Durmuş (born 1 May 1994) is a professional footballer who plays as a winger or full-back for I liga club Polonia Warsaw.
+Born in Germany, he represented his country of birth and Turkey as a youth international.

 Club career

 Durmuş joined Floridsdorfer AC in Austria in January 2015.
 He made his Süper Lig debut on 18 May 2014.

 In July 2019, Durmuş signed a two-year deal with Scottish club St Mirren.